jscaldwell55/world-model-experiment/README.md

 Update PROMPT_VERSION constant
 Changes automatically logged in episode provenance

+Recent Updates
+Action-Observation Alignment Fix (October 2025)
+A critical bug in the episode runner has been fixed where actions and observations were misaligned by one step.
+The fix ensures that each logged step shows the action taken and the observation resulting from that action (not the previous observation).
+See BUG_FIX_SUMMARY.md for details.

+System Validation (October 2025)
+The entire system has been validated with 98% confidence.
+All mathematical formulas (surprisal, log-likelihood, belief updates) have been verified.
+The system is ready for full-scale experiments.
+See VALIDATION_REPORT.md for complete validation results.

 Common Issues
 "API key not found"
 Solution: Create .env file with your keys: